DWI & Texas Driver’s License Suspension

 Administrative License Suspension Periods.

-If your license has been suspended because of a DWI arrest, you only have 15 days to ask for a hearing contesting the license suspension.
+If your license has actually been suspended because of a DWI arrest, you just have 15 days to ask for a hearing objecting to the license suspension.

 If you offer a specimen above the legal limit of.08, your license will be suspended for no less than 90 days.
-The license suspension differs depending upon if you have an operator’s license, a commercial license or chauffeur license.
+The license suspension varies depending on if you have an operator’s license, a commercial license or chauffeur license.

 License Suspension for Failing a Breath or Blood Test

-Transportation Code 524.022 sets out the length of suspensions in cases where the private failed the breath or blood test:
+Transportation Code 524.022 sets out the length of suspensions in cases where the specific failed the breath or blood test:

-License Suspension for Refusing a Breath or Blood Test
+License Suspension for Declining a Breath or Blood Test

 Transportation Code 724.035 sets out the suspension period for rejection cases.

-( 1) suspend the person’s license to run an automobile on a public highway for 180 days; or
+( 1) suspend the person’s license to operate an automobile on a public highway for 180 days; or

-For how long does it take to get an ALR hearing?
+The length of time does it take to get an ALR hearing?